v-zeng/Hi-C_workshop/hi-c_chrom_compartment_cohesion_mitosis.md

     ## (`stat_boxplot()`).

 ![](hi-c_chrom_compartment_cohesion_mitosis_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->
+![Figure 4.
+Boxplots for changes in observed vs expected scores for intra-A, intra-B, A-B, and B-A interactions by timepoint.](workflow2_boxplots_observed_vs_expected_AB.png)

 The boxplots indicate that the interactions between genomic loci for the B compartment degrade more rapidly than those of the A compartment after cells are released from G2 and begin to enter mitosis.